Jump to Section

 There was even a time in the US in the early 17th century that it was illegal not to grow hemp.

-While hemp was banned along with marijuana in the 1930s, with the increasing information on CBD and the myriad of health benefits it contains, hemp has made a significant comeback.
+While planting a hemp crop was banned along with marijuana in the 1930s, with the increasing information on CBD and the myriad of health benefits it contains, hemp and marijuana production have made a significant comeback.

 What is Industrial Hemp?

 Hemp contains significantly lower levels of the psychoactive compound tetrahydrocannabinol (THC) than marijuana and higher levels of the non-psychoactive compound cannabidiol (CBD).

 Hemp is naturally abundant in CBD, where marijuana cultivated to get you high typically contains only trace amounts of this non-psychoactive cannabinoid.